khuongduy354/appimanager/personal.md

 3. rust look for (integration) tests dir at top-level (same level as src), bin crate cant use integration test, only function in lib.rs can be added
 4. everything should work in absolute path
-5. implement absolute path struct AbsPath(PathBuf)
+5. implement absolute method for pathbuf
+Implement extensionpathbuf trait for path buf which has a abspath fn
+-> cannot override pathbuf from function or to, so that's the only way